byuacm/byu-acm-web/docs/setup.md

 extensive list of resources/tutorials and background on the tools being used, please see resources.md.

+Helpful courses for working on this website include CS 201R, CS 340, CS 360, CS 460, and CS 465.

 ### Setting up your system
 The ACM website runs on Python 3.5.
 Please make sure it is installed on your system.